anand-kamble/ego-novel/README.md

 ### Project Setup
 I am using Poetry for package management in Python and Yarn in Node.
 I have also added commitizen into the project to keep the commit messages in a standard format.
 Also, I did use Linear to manage the project by splitting it into tasks and also did make different github branches for feature and then merged those using Pull Requests.

+### Database
+For database I am using Supabase, where I have created tables with appropiate columns.
+I am using supabase python package to interact with it.